juliaguida/oystercard/pills/calling_apis_in_javascript.md

 the response to our request.
 As we all know, you can't get things from the future and use them now.

-In fact, when you call `fetch`, Javascript just says "yeah yeah, I _promise_ I'll get that data to you... at some point... ₗₒₛₑᵣ" and then goes ahead and rudely executes the next line of code without waiting for the response to come back!
+In fact, when you call `fetch`, Javascript just says "yeah whatever, I _promise_ I'll get that data to you... at some point... <sub>loser</sub>" and then goes ahead and rudely executes the next line of code without waiting for the response to come back!